 Pistanthrophobia is the fear of trusting people.
 If you just had a flashback to all your failed relationships, we’re sorry.
 But you’re not alone.
 Many others have been there, too.

-Messy breakups don’t just leave us with a nauseated feeling in our stomachs every time we hear our ex’s name, but they also leave us traumatized and fearing our next relationship.
+Messy breakups don’t just leave us with a nauseated feeling in our stomachs every time we hear our ex’s name.
+They also leave us traumatized and fearful of our next relationship.

 You may be completely over your ex, but that doesn’t mean you’re over what happened.
 Being lied to, cheated on, and betrayed can leave us with the fear of trusting people.
 [Read: How to get over trust issues]

 How do you know if you have pistanthrophobia?
 If you do have it, how do you overcome this fear?
 Well, fear not.
 We’re here to help.
 Here’s everything you need to know to live pistanthrophobia-free.

 You may not think that your paranoia is anything to pay attention to – but it is.
 Your past brings up fears, and they aren’t just little things.

 Having a fear of trusting people can greatly impact your future.
 If you don’t learn how to identify pistanthrophobia and get a handle on it, it could prevent you from living a fulfilling and happy life.
 So, how do you know if you have a fear of trusting someone?
 Let’s take a look at some of the telltale signs.

 Have you already figured out the password on your partner’s phone?
 Sure, we all have a tendency to creep on someone that we like when they’re texting or checking Facebook.
 However, going through their phone is completely different.

 Whether they’re up to something suspicious or not, this is an invasion of privacy.
 If you can’t trust your partner to be honest with you and have to snoop through their phone to feel confident, you likely have pistanthrophobia.